Skip to content

 Key Takeaways

-• Biggest near‑term win: 280E relief—once DEA finalizes the rule.
+• Biggest near‑term impact: 280E relief applies only once DEA finalizes the rule.

 • Still controlled: No federal legalization; interstate commerce remains restricted.

-• Momentum, not a cure‑all: Banking requires SAFER; FDA pathways open for standardized medicines; state compliance remains central.
+• Momentum, not a cure‑all: Banking requires SAFER; FDA pathways evolve slowly; state compliance remains central.

 Important Note: While this announcement is a major step forward, the DEA must still complete its formal rulemaking process before rescheduling becomes official.
 This includes public comment periods and final publication in the Federal Register.
 Benefits such as 280E relief will take effect only once the rule is finalized.